-A few week’s ago I wrote an overview of some of the best entry level gear and resources that can help any Padiwan on their journey to becoming a Coffee Jedi.
+A few weeks ago I wrote an overview of some of the best entry-level gear and resources that can help any Padiwan on their journey to becoming a Coffee Jedi.
 I also wanted to share some of my favorite brewing equipment I use on a daily basis – whether that be making a cappuccino for my wife on the weekend or tasting new coffee samples from some of our fantastic roaster partners.
-From grinders, to brewers to scales, here are a few of my favorite tools.
+From espresso grinders to brewers to scales, here are a few of my favorite tools.

 For brewing pour-overs or other filter coffee methods, I use the Baratza Preciso.
-This grinder is one of the best home grinders I’ve have the pleasure of using.
+This grinder is one of the best home grinders I have the pleasure of using.
 It’s extremely intuitive to adjust your grind setting and having the ability to micro-adjust between each larger setting means that there are 11 times more possible grind settings than Baratza’s Encore or Virtuoso models.
-This micro-adjustment is really helpful for making fine tuned changes to get your coffee brewing just right.
+This micro-adjustment is really helpful for making fine-tuned changes to get your coffee brewing just right.

 One downside to this grinder is that it’s not really made for grinding coffee for espresso.
 While you could get away with it in a pinch, I’ve found that it’s not really a great long-term solution and you are better off buying a dedicated grinder for espresso if you intend to go down that rabbit hole.